 - Assist with patient procedures and in-office surgical procedures

-Medical assistants are required to handle a number of administrative duties, such as appointment scheduling, medical correspondence, medical billing and coding, medical transcription, and managing electronic records.
+Medical assistants must handle several administrative duties, such as appointment scheduling, medical correspondence, medical billing and coding, medical transcription, and managing electronic records.
 Clinical duty requirements often include assessing and interviewing patients, performing basic in-office procedures, administering medicine, and sterilizing supplies and instruments.

 Beyond clinical and administrative expertise, many employers require medical assistants to possess specific traits, all of which undoubtedly help them excel in their profession: